Retaliation, Revenge and Get Back

-Retaliation, Revenge and Get Back is the debut studio album by American rapper Daz Dillinger, released on March 31, 1998 through Death Row Records and Priority Records.
-The promotional singles released from the album were "In California" and "It Might Sound Crazy", which both also had music videos, including an animated one.
+Retaliation, Revenge and Get Back is the debut studio album by American rapper Daz Dillinger, released on March 31, 1998, through Death Row Records and Priority Records.
+The promotional singles released from the album were "In California" and "It Might Sound Crazy", which had music videos, including an animated one.

+A sequel, Retaliation, Revenge and Get Back 2, was released on June 15, 2025.

+A third installment, Retaliation, Revenge and Get Back 3, was released on September 11, 2025.

 Background

 By 1998, Daz Dillinger was one of the last remaining artists on Death Row after its decline in 1996 after the death of 2Pac, and the departure of Dr. Dre.
 Daz was the head of Death Row while Suge Knight was imprisoned for violating his parole, caused by a fight he, 2Pac, and fellow Death Row members got into with Orlando Anderson in Las Vegas on Sept 7th.
 The album peaked at number 8 on the Billboard 200 on April 18 with 89,000 copies sold in its first week.
 Daz soon left after this album to form his own record company, D.P.G.
 Recordz and worked with such artists as Soopafly, Mac Shawn, Crooked I, South Sentrell, and others.

-The album was also the last original Death Row album for seven years, and the last to feature any kind of G-Funk production.
-Since Daz was one of the last of a dying breed, he largely moved on to different techniques after this album, this could be considered the last hallmark of the musical trend.
+The album was also the last original Death Row album for seven years.
+Since Daz was one of the last of a dying breed, he largely moved on to different techniques after this album.

-The album's cover artwork references the cover of Marvin Gaye's album, In Our Lifetime.
+The album's cover artwork references the cover of Marvin Gaye's album In Our Lifetime.